-Show and label the 42" F-Shape Traffic Railing on the Retaining Wall Control Drawings, and other sheets as required.
+Show and label, by name or Index number, the 42" F-Shape Traffic Railing on the Retaining Wall Control Drawings, and other sheets as required.
 Show limiting stations when transitioning to other types of traffic railings.
-Include cross references to Design Standards Index 425 and 6100 Series as appropriate.
+Include cross references to Design Standards Index 6100 Series as appropriate.